All Products

 5. Click Complete.

-The mount takes about 1 to 2 minutes.
-If the mount status is Mounted, the NAS file system is mounted on the ECS instance.
+The mount operation takes about 1-2 minutes.
+When the status shows mount successful, your NAS file system is ready to use on the ECS instance.

 image

-If the mount status is Failed, you can use the troubleshooting tool to troubleshoot the issue.
+If the mount fails, use the built-in troubleshooting tool to diagnose the issue.
 For more information, see Mount an NFS file system on a Linux ECS instance.

-After the file system is mounted, you can connect to the ECS instance and run the mount -l or df -h command to view the mount parameters or the capacity of the file system.
+After mounting, connect to your ECS instance and run mount -l or df -h to verify the mount and check the file system capacity.

 Step 3: Use the file system